JovanChang/Durhack/README.md

 ## How we built it

-'''It is built on JS and HTML5'''
+It is built on JS and HTML5

 ## Challenges we ran into